 Fix 8: Forward ports

 Your router comes preconfigured with a few ports open to let you access the Internet, but some ports are closed tight.
-In order to run a game server, you will need to open another port, which called Port Forwarding.
+In order to run a game server, you will need to open another port, which is called Port Forwarding.
 Here’s how:

 - On your keyboard, press the Windows logo key and R to open the Run box.